katherinelee703/tech-portfolio/docs/projects.md

   - Mockaroo custom JSON, Stripe

-> <p><a href="https://github.com/2001-800080/graceshopperrepo#readme">See our Github Repo</a> — access to the original site is currently down as it is no longer being maintained by our team</p>
+> <p><a href="https://github.com/2001-800080/graceshopperrepo#readme" target=”_blank” rel="noopener noreferrer">See our Github Repo</a> — access to the original site is currently down as it is no longer being maintained by our team</p>
 >
-> <a href="https://kateres2021.s3.amazonaws.com/Violet-Vines-Overview.pdf">Or check out our Project Overview slides</a>
+> <a href="https://kateres2021.s3.amazonaws.com/Violet-Vines-Overview.pdf" target=”_blank” rel="noopener noreferrer">Or check out our Project Overview slides</a>

 ### Preview